When form and feeling meet to tell the stories of today

 Time taken : >15mins

-Kathak is deduced from the Vedic Sanskrit term katha which means story while the term kathaka means the person who tells a story.
-In ancient India, these kathakas were travelling dancer-poets and it is through the spectacular footwork, the soundscape of the ghungroo (small bells adorned at the ankles), poignant pauses and poses, and expressive eye movements, that traditional tales are shared through performance.
+Kathak is deduced from the Vedic Sanskrit term katha, which means story, while the term kathaka means the person who tells a story.
+In ancient India, these kathakas were travelling dancer-poets and it was through their spectacular footwork, the soundscape of the ghungroo (small bells adorned at the ankles), poignant pauses and poses, and expressive eye movements, that they shared traditional tales through performance.

-In many lecture-demonstrations and talks that I have attended by her over the years, she always cites the extensive training under the leading gurus of kathak, Shrimati Kumudini Lakhia and Pandit Birju Maharaj, as being pertinent to the development of her artistry.
-From the former she said she learnt “the essence of dance, the courage to be free and fearless, the ability to understand the relation of my body to the space that surrounds”.
-From the latter she “learnt to love dance as though it were human, to feel its all-encompassing beauty, to centre myself within my body”.
+In many lecture-demonstrations and talks that I have attended by her over the years, she always cites her extensive training under the leading gurus of kathak, Shrimati Kumudini Lakhia and Pandit Birju Maharaj, as being pertinent to the development of her artistry.
+From the former, she said she studied “the essence of dance, the courage to be free and fearless, the ability to understand the relation of my body to the space that surrounds”.
+From the latter, she “learnt to love dance as though it were human, to feel its all-encompassing beauty, to centre myself within my body”.

 Today Aditi is recognised for her artistry, technique, eloquence and characteristic energy that mark every performance.
-Her Aditi Mangaldas Dance Company – the Drishtikon Dance Foundation, has been established with a vision to look at tradition with a modern mind, to explore the past to create a new, imaginative future.
-Besides dancing and choreographing classical productions, both solo and group, Aditi has broken new ground by using her knowledge and experience of kathak as a springboard to evolve a contemporary dance vocabulary, that is still based off the classical.
+Her Aditi Mangaldas Dance Company – the Drishtikon Dance Foundation, has been established with a vision to look at tradition with a modern mind; to explore the past to create a new, imaginative future.
+Besides dancing and choreographing classical productions, both solo and group, Aditi has broken new ground by using her knowledge and experience of kathak as a springboard to evolve a contemporary dance vocabulary that is still based off classical arrangements.

-Having experienced many of Aditi’s performances live and via mediated platforms over the past decade, her most admirable and striking feature lies in how she continues to keep this dance heritage alive – in the most urban and modern way.
+Having experienced many of Aditi’s performances live and via mediated platforms over the past decade, I believe her most admirable and striking feature lies in how she continues to keep this dance heritage alive—in the most urban and modern way.

-Perhaps it is this rootedness in the current modern times, that constantly allows Aditi to reach out to a highly cosmopolitan audience.
-In seminal works like Within, where the unsettling social turmoil of our times become conduits for our dark knotted emotions and their unravelling, the arresting footwork and swelling soundscape frame the moving shadow-like bodies.
-The theatrical presentation of dark emotions finds fruition when diverse Indian and non-Indian audiences alike are touched by the poignancy of the matter.
-In works like Inter_rupted, the disintegration of the seemingly invincible body highlights the sense of humility and vulnerability that then causes a stirring sensation in our cosmopolitan audience.
-After all, with our world becoming smaller, as Aditi aptly notes, “our hearts and minds must be bigger”.
+Perhaps it is this rootedness in the current modern times that constantly allows Aditi to speak to a highly cosmopolitan audience.
+In seminal works like Within, where the unsettling social turmoil of our times becomes a conduit for knotted feelings and their unravelling, arresting footwork and a swelling soundscape frame moving shadow-like bodies in a theatrical presentation of dark emotions that has proved poignant for Indian and non-Indian audiences alike.
+In works like Inter_rupted, the disintegration of the seemingly invincible body conveys a sense of humility and vulnerability that is universally stirring.
+With our world becoming smaller, Aditi aptly notes, “our hearts and minds must be bigger”.

 Contributed by:

-Dr Nidya Shanthini Manokara (PhD NUS) is a bharatanatyam and theatre practitioner, who is interested in evolving Asian cultural practices and their affective qualities in performance.
+Nidya Shanthini Manokara (PhD NUS) is a bharatanatyam and theatre practitioner who is interested in evolving Asian cultural practices and their affective qualities in performance.

 What's On